What is ‘False News’?

 The use of the word “false” is wide enough to embrace a statement, rumour or report which is merely incorrect or inaccurate, as well as a blatant lie; and actual knowledge of such condition is not an element of liability; negligence is criminalised.
 Failure by the person accused to show, on a balance of probabilities, that any or reasonable measures to verify the accuracy of the publication were taken, suffices to incur liability even if the statement, rumour or report that was published was simply inaccurate.”

 Accordingly, the Supreme Court held that the criminalisation of false news, as contained in section 50(2)(a), was unconstitutional and a violation of the right to freedom of expression.
+Unfortunately, false news provisions have since found their way into other legislation in Zimbabwe and have been used to justify the arrest and silencing of critics and journalists.(3)

-More recently, the ECOWAS Court of Justice delivered a landmark judgment in the case of Federation of African Journalists and Others v The Gambia,(3) where it found that the rights of four Gambian journalists had been violated by the state authorities.
+More recently, the ECOWAS Court of Justice delivered a landmark judgment in the case of Federation of African Journalists and Others v The Gambia,(5) where it found that the rights of four Gambian journalists had been violated by the state authorities.
 It was submitted that security agents of The Gambia arbitrarily arrested, harassed and detained the journalists under inhumane conditions, and forced them into exile for fear of persecution as a consequence of their work as journalists.

 The Court upheld the claim, finding that The Gambia had violated the journalists’ rights to freedom of expression, liberty, and freedom of movement, as well as violated the prohibition against torture.
 As such, it awarded six million Dalasi in compensation to the journalists.
 Importantly, the Gambia was ordered to immediately repeal or amend its laws on, amongst others, false news in line with its obligations under international law.